-The Local Housing Allowance (LHA) is a new scheme of Housing Benefit for people living in private sector rented accommodation.
+The Local Housing Allowance (LHA) was introduced in 2008 for people living in private sector rented accommodation.

 The Department for Works and Pensions (DWP) state that LHA must be paid to the landlord where: